-In Atlanta we are usually able to harvest only once per summer.
-You can often make a fall harvest, but I leave it for the bees to overwinter on.
+In Atlanta, we are usually able to harvest only once per summer.
+Fall harvests can happen, but we leave it for the bees to use over the winter months.

 What do you do with the frames you take out the hive?